roybhaskar9/jenkins/README.md

 # jenkins
-On Vagrant, use ubuntu for tomcat
+For Jenkins, use Ubuntu 16.04

-On Google Cloud, use centos for tomcat
+For Tomcat, use CentOS 7